MidLevel/MLAPI.Relay-Documentation/README.md

 This means that if for example you want more than 4 players on the relay and you are using the HLAPI config.
 You HAVE to set the MaxConnections to a larger value on the game instance AND the relay.
 They need to match up.
+## Trial licence
+The trial licence has no limitations except that only 20 concurrent connections are allowed.